luisandresmp/template_ds/README.md

         │   └── raw            <- The original, immutable data dump.
         │
         ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description.
-        │                         `1.0-jvelezmagic-initial-data-exploration`.
         ├── main
-        │   ├── main.py        <- The final, canonical data sets for modeling.
-        │   └── log.txt            <- The original, immutable data dump.
+        │   └── main.py        <- process .py.
         │
         ├── .gitignore         <- Files to ignore by `git`.
         │